Altinn/docs/content/altinn-studio/app-creation/process/_index.md

 weight: 200
 ---
 A application will have a process that the users of the application will follow.
-This process is defined in a BMPM 2.0 files
+This process is defined in a BMPM 2.0 file.

 ## Supported Process Task types
 The current application template support the following tasks.